-The 2020 DISQUIET Prize is now open for submissions.
+The 2020 DISQUIET Prize is now closed.
 Contest winners in the categories of fiction, poetry, and non-fiction will have their winning work published in North America’s leading publications.
 Additionally, one grand prize winner will receive a full fellowship (airfare stipend, tuition, and housing included) to the 2020 DISQUIET International Program in Lisbon, Portugal.
 Runners-up and other outstanding entrants will be considered for financial aid.

 The complete guidelines for the 2020 contest are as follows:

 - Eligibility: Only previously unpublished work in English can be submitted.
-We accept entries from all ages and countries, by authors who have not yet published more than one book.
+We accept entries from all ages 18 and over and all countries, by authors who have not yet published more than one book.

 - All entries should be in a standard typeface and 12pt font and in .pdf, .doc or .odt format.